Choosing your wedding cake maker

-Once you’re happy with your baker’s reviews, you’ll need to check their calendar or drop them a line to see if they’re available on your date before you start discussing prices and styles.
-We recommend choosing your baker around 6 months in advance, but if you’re marrying in peak season or on a weekend, you may want to start the search earlier than this, as good suppliers will get booked up quickly!
+Once you’re happy with your baker’s reviews, you’ll need to check their calendar or drop them a line to see if they’re available on your date.
+We recommend choosing your baker around 6 months in advance.
+However, if you’re marrying in peak season or on a weekend, you may want to start the search earlier than this.
+The best suppliers get booked up very quickly!

-If you, the groom, or any of your guests have dietary requirements such as a gluten-free, nut-free, vegan or diabetic diet, then it’s worth making sure that this is a request that your chosen cake maker can accommodate early on.
+It’s worth making sure that your chosen cake maker can accommodate any dietary requirements.
+This could include gluten-free, nut-free, vegan or diabetic diet.
 We recommend that you have a separate, clearly-labelled cake made up for guests with dietary requirements, rather than including a special tier or layer in your regular cake, to avoid cross-contamination.

 Consultations and tastings